June 26th, 2018 is your only chance to vote!

 With my background in how technology is changing education and the workplace, I can assure that we effectively and properly fund Oklahoma schools, and allow our students to choose from many post-secondary paths to success.

 That path may be a post-secondary certification.
 It may be an apprenticeship.
 It may be college or entrepreneurship.
 And it may even be in a career or industry not invented yet.
 School should prepare students to choose any of those paths.
 And Oklahoma schools must also instill in students the value of learning throughout their lives.
-Our children, and grandchildren, and their grandchildren, deserve an education that supports them now and prepares them for the future.
+Our children, and grandchildren, and their grandchildren, deserve an education that supports them in the present and prepares them for their future.

 Every child should have a great education.
 Every child.